Laurence Boccolini: Films

 In 2003, she played a minor role in the film Ripoux 3, with Philippe Noiret.
 In 2007, she was proposed by director Alexandre Arcady to portray Nicole in his film Tu peux garder un secret ?, starring Pierre Arditi.

 Personal life

 All four of Boccolini's grandparents were Italian: both of her parents were also born in Italy and later moved to France with their family.

-On 31 July 2004, Boccolini married Mickaël Fakaïlo in Presles-en-Brie, whom she met in 2003 during hosting Mister France in which Fakaïlo was Mister Tahiti.
+On 31 July 2004, Boccolini married Mickaël Fakaïlo in Presles-en-Brie, whom she met in 2003 while hosting Mister France in which Fakaïlo was Mister Tahiti.
 She tried but failed to be pregnant, which she explained in her 2008 book Puisque les cigognes ont perdu mon adresse...
 On 25 November 2013, aged 50, she finally gave birth to a girl with Fakaïlo, named Willow, after five failed attempts at in vitro fertilization.